Roger Vaughan (bishop): Early life

 Vaughan was born near Ross-on-Wye, Herefordshire, in 1834, one of 14 children.
 His father, lieutenant John Francis Vaughan, belonged to one of the oldest recusant families of Welsh descent in England.
 His mother was Louisa Elizabeth Rolls, a convert to Roman Catholicism.
 His brother was Cardinal Herbert Vaughan.
 Most of his siblings entered church ministry.

 Vaughan was probably afflicted with congenital heart disease.
-At the age of six he was sent to a boarding school in Monmouth for three years, but his health proved to be delicate and for some years he was privately tutored at home.
 At age seven he was sent briefly to a local school, but his mother worried over his health and he was educated at home in a religious atmosphere.
 In September 1851 he was sent to the Benedictine order's St Gregory's College at Downside, Somerset.
 His mother's death in 1853 prompted serious thoughts of a religious vocation and on 12 September 1853 he took the Benedictine habit and the religious name "Bede".

 In 1855, at his father's request and expense, Vaughan was sent to Rome for further study under the guidance of the Italian scholar and reformer Angelo Zelli-Jacobuzzi.
 When the future Edward VII visited Rome, the young monk served as his cicerone.
 He remained there for four years, living at the monastery of St. Paul Outside the Walls.
 He was ordained to the priesthood by Cardinal Patrizi at the basilica of St John Lateran on 9 April 1859.

 Priesthood

-He returned to Downside in August of the same year and in 1861 was appointed professor of metaphysics and moral philosophy at St Michael's, Belmont, Herefordshire.
-A year later he was elected prior of the diocesan chapter of Newport and Menevia, and superior of Belmont and held these roles for over a decade.

-He contributed to leading reviews and published his most important literary work, his Life of St Thomas of Aquin, in 1872.
 In 1865 he met Archbishop John Bede Polding, who several times asked Vaughan to be coadjutor bishop, and in 5 February 1873, Vaughan agreed and was appointed coadjutor of Sydney and titular bishop of Nazianzus.
 Cardinal Henry Manning consecrated Vaughan to the episcopate in March that year in Liverpool.

 Coadjutor Bishop of Sydney

-Vaughan arrived at Sydney on 16 December 1873 and immediately devoted himself to two important movements: the provision of education for Catholic children and the rebuilding of St Mary's Cathedral which had been damaged by a previous fire.

 From 1874 onward, Vaughan also served as rector of St John's College.

 In 1876, he came into conflict with the Freemasons in connection with an address delivered on 9 October titled "Hidden Springs" which accused the Freemasons of a conspiracy to subvert religion and take over the education system.